zhen-huan-hu/rsync-snapshot/README.md

 The parameter `SRC` specifies the backup source while `DST` indicates the backup destination.

-On the backup drive, the script will create a symlink `last` always pointing to the latest backup snapshot.
+After each backup circle, the script will create a symlink `last` always pointing to the latest backup snapshot.

 Optionally, a plain text file (e.g.: `/etc/backups/backup.exclusions`) can be specified using the `-e` option to indicate files and directories to be excluded from the backup process.